-- d.
+- e.
 Disciplinary suspension from the University for a designated period of time (one semester, one year, two years, etc.).
-A record of the violation will be kept in the disciplinary file for a period of time to be determined by the Hearing Panel, after which it will be removed upon written request by the student to the Dean of Students. - e.
+A record of the violation will be kept in the disciplinary file for a period of time to be determined by the Hearing Panel, after which it will be removed upon written request by the student to the Dean of Students Office. - f.
 For cases in which an academic dishonesty violation is not within the context of an academic course, disciplinary suspension from the University for a minimum of one semester (or a longer designated period of time) following the semester in which the violation occurred.
-A record of the violation will be kept in the disciplinary file for a period of time to be determined by the Hearing Panel, after which it will be removed upon written request by the student to the Dean of Students. - f.
+A record of the violation will be kept in the disciplinary file for a period of time to be determined by the Hearing Panel, after which it will be removed upon written request by the student to the Dean of Students Office. - g.
 The grade of "F" for an undergraduate student or "U" for a graduate student for the course with a designation "X" on the academic transcript indicating that this is because of dishonesty.
 If the Hearing Panel imposes this penalty, it will stipulate the exact minimum length of time the "X" designation shall remain on the academic transcript.
-When that time has elapsed, the "X" designation may be removed from the transcript upon written request by the student to the University Registrar. - Students may not exclude a grade from GPA calculations for any course in which they have received a grade with an "X" designation.
-The disciplinary record will document the offense and penalty and will be maintained in accordance with the University's records retention schedule, which currently requires retention for a period of eight (8) years. - g.
+When that time has elapsed, the "X" designation will be removed automatically by a request from the Dean of Students Office to the University Registrar.

+Students may not exclude a grade from GPA calculations for any course in which they have received a grade with an "X" designation.
+The disciplinary record will document the offense and penalty and will be maintained in accordance with the University's records retention schedule, which currently requires retention for a period of eight (8) years.

+- g.
 Expulsion from the University.
 The academic transcript records the expulsion permanently.
-A record will be kept in the disciplinary file permanently.
-Normally, a second Code violation will result in "F" for the course with the designation "X" and a one-year suspension; and normally, a third Code violation will result in permanent expulsion. - Normally, a second Code violation will result in "F" for the course with the designation "X" and a one-year suspension; and normally, a third Code violation will result in permanent expulsion. - The student may petition the Chancellor in writing for readmission, but not earlier than two years after the date on which the expulsion takes effect.
-Notification of expulsion will remain on the student's transcript. - h.
-Revocation of degree should an offense be discovered after graduation that results from falsification of projects, thesis, or dissertation.
+A record will be kept in the disciplinary file permanently. - Normally, a second Code violation will result in "F" for the course with the designation "X" and a one-year suspension; and normally, a third Code violation will result in permanent expulsion. - The student may petition the Chancellor in writing for readmission, but not earlier than two years after the date on which the expulsion takes effect.
+Notification of expulsion will remain on the student's transcript.

-i.
+- i.
+Revocation of degree should an offense be discovered after graduation that results from falsification of projects, thesis, or dissertation. - j.
 Removal from employment as a graduate assistant.